rM-self-serve/webinterface-onboot/README.md

 If done fast enough, the conditions are right for xochitl to start the webserver on boot.

 The actual web-interface website will continue running on 10.11.99.1:80 even if the usb0 interface does not have the 10.11.99.1 ip address.
-Disconnecting the usb cord will automatically remove the ip 10.11.99.1 from the usb0 interface, so this program runs in an infinite loop and will ensure the ip is set for usb0.
+Disconnecting the usb cord will automatically remove the 10.11.99.1 ip from the usb0 interface, so this program runs in an infinite loop and will ensure the ip stays set.